twitter-archive/iago/README.md

 ## Configuring Your Test

 To configure your test, create a `launcher.scala` file that that creates a `ParrotLauncherConfig` instance with the configuration parameters you want to set.

+There are several parameters to set.
+A good one to <a href="#Supported Services">figure out early is <code>transport</code></a>; that will in turn help you to find out what, e.g., <code>responseType</code> you need.

 The following example shows parameters for testing a Thrift service:

 ```scala
 import com.twitter.parrot.config.ParrotLauncherConfig